refenv/cijoe/testcases/README.md

 Always check the return values of executed commands, even the simplest expressions can lead to unexpected behavior when not succeeding.
-Additionally, when checking return values, provide a meaningful informational message via `cij::err`.
+Additionally, when checking return values, provide a meaningful informational message via `cij.err`.
 Checking and providing meaningful annotated error-messages makes reading log-files from testcases a lot easier and accelerates troubleshooting.